ifabrisarabellapark/ETHSF-scorebox-smartcontracts/near/README.md

 # :rocket: ScoreBox Contract | NEAR

-The smart contract exposes two methods to enable storing and retrieving a greeting in the NEAR network.
+The smart contract exposes two methods to enable storing and retrieving credit scores from the NEAR network.

 ---